 The message’s contents spill out into the right column.

 Can’t read an e-mail’s tiny letters?
-Then put two fingers on the screen of your Surface tablet to stretch or pinch it until it’s the right size for your eyes.
+Then put two fingers on the screen to stretch or pinch it until it’s the right size for your eyes.

-This figure, for example, shows an Outlook account in the left column.
-Beneath it, you see other available accounts, including one from Windows Live, Google’s Gmail, Outlook, and Yahoo!
-(If you only set up one account, you see only one account listed.)
+Look at the Hotmail account in the left column.
+Beneath it, you see other available accounts, including one from Yahoo!.
+(If you set up only one account, you see only one account listed.)

-Inbox: When you open the Mail app or switch between accounts, you always see the contents of your Inbox—the holding tank for newly received messages.
-The Mail app only shows your last two weeks of messages.
+Inbox: When you open the Mail app or switch between accounts, you always see the contents of your Inbox — the holding tank for newly received messages.
+The Mail app only shows your last few weeks of messages.

 Like all apps, the Mail app hides its menus.
-And, like all apps, you reveal those menus by sliding your finger upward from the screen’s bottom.
-The App bar appears, with all the app’s menus in tow.
+To reveal them, slide your finger inward from the screen’s bottom or top edge.
+Slide up from the bottom, for example, and the App bar appears, with all the app’s menus in tow.
 The App bar is context-sensitive, meaning it changes to show icons relevant to what you’re currently viewing.